Trump administration delays Paris climate agreement decision

-(CNN)President Donald Trump has delayed a decision on withdrawing from the Paris climate accord until after the G7 summit in Sicily, Italy, White House press secretary Sean Spicer said Tuesday.
+(CNN)President Donald Trump delayed a decision on withdrawing from the landmark Paris climate accord amid disagreements about the nature of the pact, the White House said Tuesday.

-The White House originally said that Trump hoped to decide by the meeting -- held in Sicily in late May -- whether to pull the US from the landmark climate pact.
+Trump had originally aimed to announce his intentions before traveling to the summit, held in Sicily at the end of this month.
+Instead, he will wait until after the G7 to make a decision, according to White House press secretary Sean Spicer.

-Spicer said Trump has been meeting with his team "extensively" to discuss the issue.
+"I think it's simply a sign that the President wants to continue to meet with his team," Spicer told reporters at the White House.

 Trump vowed during his presidential campaign to "cancel" US participation in the accord, which obliges countries to slash their greenhouse gas emissions to keep global temperatures from rising to catastrophic levels.